 -- Lord Kelvin

-Flight by machines heavier than air is impractical and insignificant, if
+Flight by machines heavier than air is impractical and insignificant, if not utterly impossible.

 -- Simon Newcomb, Director, U.S. Naval Observatory, 1902